Leostx/APDS-9999_kernel_driver/README.md

 #### Reading
 ##### Proximity Sensor Reading

-The proximity sensor readings are available only as raw values, since the physical value strongly depends from the settings.
+The proximity sensor readings are available only as raw values, since the physical value strongly depends on the settings.
 Some example graphs can be found in the datasheet at page 13.
 If an object is too close to the sensor, the raw value may overflow, in that case, the raw value will saturate and the overflow flag will be set.

 - `in_proximity_raw`: raw proximity sensor reading.